 1,100 MW Gas-Fired Power Plant

-as well as a major pipeline, high voltage lines and a gas transmission facility
+as well as a major pipeline, high voltage lines and a gas compressor facility

 power & utility facilities

 on the way...

-some may be on land within a 1/2 mile of Dover High School
+on land within a 2,500' of Dover High and Middle School

 We are asking...

 For our town representatives, including Supervisor Richard Yeno, Planning Board Chairman Ryan Courtien, and the Planning Board to prioritize resident, small business, farms and the environment over industrial infrastructure.
 We do not want to be home to a cluster of power facilities whether heavy or "light," as mentioned in the town's proposed Comprehensive Plan.
 There is a mega cluster of industrials proposed for an area that is right near our schools, farms, and many residences.
 And it stands to continue to destroy the scenic drive through Cricket Hill.

 Supervisor Richard Yeno, Planning Board Chairman Ryan Courtien, and the Planning Board Members must prioritize the people of Dover, our health, safety, quality of life, our property values, and the environment.